MengRen2333/github_demo/README.md

 # ComfortLive
-Find the best place for you to live!
+This project build a pipline to process 9 dataset, provide a recommendation system that can help people find the best place to live in New York!

 [Demo presentation slides](https://docs.google.com/presentation/d/1rJVsnWBVw5YVxCkrvSKoIK1mgGuXMmxFsxjY6NX7psI/edit?usp=sharing)

 [Website](http://predictionsanalytics.xyz/)
 ![](./images/web.png)